mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 The table presents the following metrics:

+* **[!UICONTROL Lift over baseline]**: Measure of the percentage improvement in conversion rate of a given treatment over the baseline.

+*  **[!UICONTROL Confidence]**: Evidence that a given treatment is the same as the baseline treatment.
+[Learn more](../campaigns/experiment-calculations.md#understand-confidence)

+*  **[!UICONTROL Unique outbound clicks]**: Total count of clicks across outbound channels.

 * **[!UICONTROL Profiles]**: Number of profiles targeted for this treatment.

-*  **[!UICONTROL Outbound clicks]**: Total count of clicks across outbound channels.

-*  **[!UICONTROL Count per profile]**: Total value of the Experiment objective metric divided by the number of profiles.
+*  **[!UICONTROL Unique outbound clicks/profiles]**: Total value of the Success metric, previously selected when creating your Experiments, divided by the number of profiles.

-*  **[!UICONTROL Confidence interval]**: Percentage difference in performance between the baseline and the best performing treatment.
+The **[!UICONTROL Confidence interval]** graph measures uncertainty around improvement.
+It details the percentage difference in performance between the baseline and the best performing treatment.
 [Learn more](../campaigns/experiment-calculations.md#confidence-intervals).

-*  **[!UICONTROL Average lift]**: Percentage improvement in conversion rate of a given treatment over the baseline.
-[Learn more](../campaigns/experiment-calculations.md#understand-lift)

-*  **[!UICONTROL Confidence]**: Evidence that a given treatment is the same as the baseline treatment.
-[Learn more](../campaigns/experiment-calculations.md#understand-confidence)

-The Count per profile - Value over time or Daily value details

-Profiles - Value over time or Daily value
 +++

 For a deep-dive in these results and how to interpret them, refer to [this page](../campaigns/get-started-experiment.md#interpret-results).